 The not-immediately-obvious advantages are:

-First, in the Actions panel, any step which involves a dialog box has a clickable icon to make the action bring the box(es) up during the run, to allow user changes.
+First, in the Actions panel, any step which involves a dialog box has a clickable icon to have it bring the box(es) up during the run, to allow user changes.
 Which means they can be flexible.

 Second, actions can go in folders, and we can save them as separate documents.
 They can then be opened in other files, or sent to other PShop users, or kept as backups.
 Portability!

 And third, though it’s not a common use for actions, they can apply company colors or fonts to a document.
-Which means actions can be helpful in maintaining product branding standards, if needed.
+Which means they can be helpful in maintaining product branding standards, if needed.

 To learn more about the Adobe programs, check out our Photoshop training here.